OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ```

 This feature is particularly useful to a client when dealing with `/bookmarks`,
-where it can directly access the data it is interested in rather then first
+where it can directly access the data it is interested in rather than first
 looking up the resource id from the bookmark.

 ### Media Types (or Content-Types)

 OADA makes use of HTTP Content-Types to help inform the client what kind of
 data it is receiving.
-There are no restrictions to the media types names, other
+There are no restrictions on the media types names, other
-then what is imposed by HTTP itself.
+than what is imposed by HTTP itself.
 However, it is recommended that it contains
-sufficient information for a client to successful interpret the data.
+sufficient information for a client to successfully interpret the data.

 For example, the media type `application/json` tells a client that it should be
 able to parse it as valid JSON, but it does not tell it what keys to expect.
-Where, the media type `application/vnd.example.sensor.1+json` tells the client
+ALternately, the media type `application/vnd.example.sensor.1+json` tells the client
 that the response is not only JSON but that it should also expect to see the
 keys defined by version 1 of the application/vnd.example.sensor model.